nomemory/aleph-formatter/README.md

 # installing

-Historically the library was found in `jcenter()`.
+Historically, the library was found in `jcenter()`.
 But given `jcenter()`'s [service end](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) it was moved to maven central:

 Maven:
 ```xml